-“There was a case last week – it was an older lady who was very anxious.
+“There was a case recently – it was an older lady who was very anxious.
 She’d been trying to sort out her will for ages, but nothing had happened.

 So I called our legal connection, Edward, and explained the situation.
 I provided him with names and the soft facts.
 That way she was really quite comfortable when he called her.
 He knew what was going on and that was reassuring for her.”